The machine vision and artificial intelligence technology behind Lytx “triggers”

 Machine Vision recognizes an object through the DriveCam event recorder’s lens, and AI uses that information, along with other data like speed, GPS to determine if that combination of information is risky.
 You can think of machine vision as the eyes, and AI as the brain.

 For example, when a vehicle approaches a stop sign, machine-vision technology scans the sign and recognizes it.
 The system also uses speed data to detect whether the driver came to a complete stop.
-If the accelerometer detects that the vehicle didn't come to a complete stop the DriveCam system triggers a video clip.
+If the accelerometer detects that the vehicle didn't come to a complete stop the DriveCam event recorder system triggers a video clip.

 Driver-facing lens detects distraction